 Renting a car is worth it if you’d like to travel outside of the cities without having to rely on public transport.
 Yes, it’s definitely not the cheapest option, and some roads are quite steep so you should only consider this option if you’re an experienced driver.
 However, the independence you get with a car rental will allow you to reach remote archaeological sites and peaceful sandy coves in your own time.

 The rental starts from $28 USD per day.
 Keep in mind that you’ll have to pay for gas too at some point.
 Most major highways are toll roads which means an additional $22 USD to $33 USD.
 Then there’s also the cost of an international driving permit, which is around $15 USD.

 So, is Greece expensive when you travel by car?
-It can be.
+It can be, though we found renting a car in Crete to be pretty affordable.
 Luckily, there are some ways of saving.
 Your car insurance from home may cover car rental abroad so find out ahead.
 Some credit cards offer insurance if you book or pay using that card.
 By returning the car to the same place you picked it up at, you’ll get a small discount.

 Want to save some cash and explore Greece by rental car?
 Use rentalcar.com to find the best deal possible.
 There are some great prices on the site and they aren’t difficult to find.

 Traveling to, or around the Greek Islands is pretty easy and affordable nowadays since the country developed a massive ferry network.
 You can get from island to island, or even from city to city (these obviously have to be around the coast) without a hustle.

 However, there are a couple of things you have to know before booking a ferry ticket.

 Think of the ferries as an airplane.
 There are numerous companies, offering different rates, ship models and routes.
 Just like on an airplane, you can also book different luxury classes.
 These range from the typical economy (which is also the most affordable one) to deluxe and first-class (they offer a bit more comfort and service).